 You will need

-- a scanner e.g. to bring sketches onto your computer
+- A scanner or scanning app to put hand-drawn sketches onto your computer.

 You’ll need broadband internet access and a desktop or laptop computer with an up-to-date version of Windows (10 or 11) or macOS (11 'Big Sur' or higher).

 Any additional software will be provided or is generally freely available.

 To join in spoken conversations in tutorials, we recommend a wired headset (headphones/earphones with a built-in microphone).